exscape/plex-hide-spoilers/README.md

 * Really only usable on a server with a single user, since fields are hidden for everyone on the server.

+# Updating from v0.2 or earlier

+v0.3 contains many changes and is close to being a full rewrite.
+Enough configuration variables changed that I decided to not to support old config files; it would be unclear which defaults to use, among other issues.

+I would recommend renaming your old config to config\_old, copying config\_sample to config, and then editing the old config to copy the unchanged settings over to the new one.
+(Sorry for the inconvenience!)

+The following settings remain exactly as they were and can be kept/copied over:
+plex\_url, plex\_token, libraries, ignored\_items

+hidden\_string and lock\_hidden\_summaries were removed.
+(Edited fields are now always locked; disabling that setting was rarely a good idea.)

+The following settings were added: hide\_summaries (true/false)
+hide\_titles (true/false)
+hide\_thumbnails (true/false)
+hidden\_summary\_string (string to show in Plex for a hidden summary)
+hidden\_title\_string (string to show in Plex for a hidden title)

 # Installation

 ## Windows